ADVISORI Logo

 📈 Advantages Over Traditional Approaches

-• Drastic reduction of attack surface through minimized privileges
+• Dramatic reduction of the attack surface through minimized privileges

-• Improved traceability through clear purpose binding of each access
+• Improved traceability through clear purpose-binding for each access

 How can PAM be implemented in DevOps environments?

-Integrating PAM into DevOps environments requires special approaches that ensure security without compromising agility and automation.
+Integrating PAM into DevOps environments requires specialized approaches that ensure security without compromising agility and automation.

 🔄 DevSecOps Integration